antmicro/kenning-pipeline-manager/docs/source/specification-builder.md

 )
 ```

-The `assets_dir` is a path to additional assets (icons, visualizations) - it is used during validation to inform the user that e.g. paths provided in the specification do not have corresponding files.
+`assets_dir` is a path to additional assets (icons, visualizations) - it is used during validation to inform the user that e.g. paths provided in the specification do not have corresponding files.
-The `check_urls` tells if the `SpecificationBuilder` should check URLs provided in the specification for availability and raise errors when pages are not found.
+`check_urls` determines whether the `SpecificationBuilder` should check URLs provided in the specification for availability and raise errors when pages are not found.

 ### Creating node types